ilastik/ilastik/docs/testing.rst

     $ cd ilastik/tests
     $ ./testeach.sh .

-..note:: The ``testeach.sh`` script MUST be run from within the tests directory.
+.. note:: The ``testeach.sh`` script MUST be run from within the tests directory.
 It takes an optional argument for the subdirectory to run.

 GUI tests
 =========